 Which VPN is best for Bitcoin?

 While all VPNs will offer the same general security features, not all of them were created equal.
-We’ve got a list of our favourite VPN picks for 2018 here, but our direct recommendations can be found below – as you can pay for their services using cryptocurrency.
+We’ve got a list of our favourite VPN picks, but our direct recommendations can be found below – as you can pay for their services using cryptocurrency.

 NordVPN has been our service of choice for a while now.